SamuelSwartzberg/flashcardifying_text_temp/phil.md

 ## philosophy of language

-⟮c1;direction of fit⟯ is how words/speech acts/language and the world conform to each other. there are two sets of distinctions in direction of fit: mind-to-world/world-to-mind and word-to-world/world-to-word A mental state where the contents of the mental state are trying to model reality has mind-to-world direction of fit.
+⟮c+;direction of fit⟯ is how words/speech acts/language and the world conform to each other. there are two sets of distinctions in direction of fit: mind-to-world/world-to-mind and word-to-world/world-to-word A mental state where the contents of the mental state are trying to model reality has mind-to-world direction of fit.
 Mind-to-world mental states: beliefs